codeballet/dockerize-django-authentication/README.md

 ### Inside the `testapp` directory

 The `testapp` directory is where the main body of my files are.
-There is a `Dockerfile`, defining how to build and run the container of the web application.
+There is a `Dockerfile`, defining how to build and run the container of the Docker `web` service.

 Inside the `testapp/templates/testapp/` directory, there is a single `index.html` file, serving as the basis for the singlepage frontend.